plsuwu/plsuwu/src/docs/writeups/devvortex.md

 I thought this was part of the box (it wasn’t) so I got stuck here for a *very* long time - this issue was persistent through box resets - but swapping to another HTB server fixed this issue.

 Similar to other CMS backends, like `Wordpress`, we can write malicious PHP to one of the template files (I used `/templates/cassiopiea/error.php`) and execute that as a PHP program; in this case, we can do the classic PentestMonkey PHP reverse shell script with our local IP and favorite port, start up a netcat listener, and make a GET request for `http://dev.devvortex.htb/templates/cassiopeia/error.php` to execute the script to get onto the machine via `ssh`.

 ![Untitled](/img/devvortex_img/Untitled%202.png)

 We can also run through some commands to upgrade the dumb shell session to a `tty` - this is more convenience than anything:

 - We can use the available `python3` binary to spawn a `pseudo-teletype`/`pty` with the `pty` module (`python3 -c 'import pty; pty.spawn("/bin/bash")`)
-- Then, upgrade the `pty` to a fully interactive `tty` by copying over some of our terminal environment - allowing the `ssh` session to register the keys we send exactly as we send them:
+- We can then upgrade the python-invoked `pty` to a fully interactive `tty` by copying over some of our terminal environment - allowing the `ssh` session to register the keys we send exactly as we send them:

 ```bash
 [please@ruby]:[~] $ nc -lnvp 9999                                                                                                                             130 ↵